Turning Tabular Foundation Models into Graph Foundation Models: Background

-One of the key challenges for graph foundation models is handling heterogeneous features that can vary significantly across different datasets.
-Some approaches address this by focusing exclusively on text-attributed graphs (TAGs), sometimes additionally converting all features of other types to text, and then applying a text encoder \citep{GFT, UniGraph, OFA}.
-Methods aiming to deal with arbitrary features often rely on simple dimensionality reduction techniques such as SVD or PCA to obtain feature embeddings \citep{AnyGraph, GCOPE, MDGFM, SAMGPT}.
-There are alternatives, such as learning dimension encoding modules that produce feature transformations \citep{FUG} or replacing node attribute values with their statistical dependencies \citep{STAGE}, but they seem to be less popular.
-We also highlight \citet{TsGnn}, which constructs separate embeddings for each (node, feature) pair, enabling a more fine-grained representation of feature information.
+\paragraph{Handling features} One of the key challenges for graph foundation models is handling heterogeneous features that can vary significantly across different datasets.
+Some approaches address this by focusing exclusively on text-attributed graphs, sometimes additionally converting non-textual features to text, and then applying a text encoder \citep{GFT, UniGraph, OFA}.
+Methods aiming to deal with arbitrary features often rely on dimensionality reduction techniques such as SVD or PCA to obtain feature embeddings \citep{AnyGraph, GCOPE, MDGFM, SAMGPT}.
+There are alternatives, such as learning dimension encoding modules that produce feature transformations \citep{FUG}, learning graph patches~\citep{sun2025handling} or replacing node attribute values with their statistical dependencies \citep{STAGE}, but these appear less common.
+We also highlight \citet{TSGNN}, which constructs separate embeddings for each \texttt{(node, feature)} pair, enabling a more fine-grained representation of feature information.